Have you ever wondered:

 Since 2013, they’ve been serving wonderful, freshly baked goods (including gluten-free options) at a very modest price and consistently feature in Top 10 articles.

-In its prime seafront location, the Hilton Metropole is one of the city’s most popular and recognisable hotels – home to the Waterhouse Bar and Terrace.
+In its prime seafront location, the Hilton Brighton Metropole is one of the city’s most popular and recognisable hotels – home to the Waterhouse Bar & Terrace.

 Though the bar’s best known for creative cocktails, it also has a decent menu of British favourites.
-If the weather allows, you can soak up the sun, whilst sipping Twinings tea and enjoying a selection of classic Victorian sweet and savoury treats.
+If the weather allows, you can soak up the sun on the terrace, whilst sipping Twinings tea and enjoying a selection of locally sourced sweet and savoury treats.

 There’s even a dedicated gluten-free afternoon tea menu for those who’d prefer.